 Appraisal Report: Provided when intended users include MULTIPLE parties in addition to the client, such as the Federal Government, Estate functions, etc.

-The “type” of value utilized in your appraisal report will be determined by the appraiser.
-The type of value to be cited is established based on the type of report requested, such as insurance coverage, estate, will, trust, equitable distribution, charitable contribution, resale, divorce, bankruptcy or just general knowledge purposes.
+The type of value used in your appraisal report will be determined by the appraiser.
+This value is based on the specific purpose of the report, which may include insurance coverage, estate evaluations, wills, trusts, equitable distribution, charitable contributions, resale, divorce, bankruptcy, or general knowledge.

-Appraisers estimate/determine their value conclusions based on many aspects.
-Primarily, a great number of market sources are assessed and analyzed by the appraiser for each item in both primary and secondary markets (based on the type of value/report).
-The appraiser will study each comparable for similarities in likeness, subject, size, condition, quality and market area.
-The comparables are typically cited within the report for the client to review and understand how the appraiser derived at their conclusions and to understand the market as a whole.
+Appraisers estimate/determine the value of items by considering various factors.
+They assess and analyze numerous market sources relevant to each item in both primary and secondary markets, depending on the type of value or report needed.
+The appraiser examines each comparable item for similarities in characteristics, such as artist/designer, subject, size, condition, quality, and market area.
+These comparable items are typically included in the report, allowing clients to review how the appraiser reached their conclusions and to gain a better understanding of the market perspective.

 A qualified appraiser is an individual who:

-• Has earned an appraisal designation from a recognized professional appraisal organization for demonstrated competency in valuing the type of property being appraised OR has met certain minimum education and experience requirements or completed college or professional level coursework relevant to the property being valued and must have at least 2 years of experience in the business of buying, selling or appraising such property
+• Has obtained an appraisal designation from a recognized professional appraisal organization, demonstrating competency in valuing the type of property being appraised.
+Alternatively, the individual may have met certain minimum education and experience requirements or completed college or professional-level coursework relevant to the property being valued, and must have at least 2 years of experience in the business of buying, selling, or appraising such property.

-• Regularly prepares appraisals for which he or she is paid
+• Regularly prepares appraisals for which they are compensated.

-• States they are qualified to make these type of appraisals
+• States that they are qualified to conduct these types of appraisals

 Excluded individuals include:

-• The donor of the property, or the taxpayer who claims the deduction
+• The donor of the property or the taxpayer claiming the deduction.

-• A party to the transaction by which the donor acquired the property
+• A party involved in the transaction through which the donor acquired the property.

-• Usually, a party to the transaction will not qualify to sign the Certification of Appraiser section.
-However, a person who sold, exchanged or gave the property to the donor may sign the certification if the property is donated within two months of the date the donor acquired it and the property’s appraised value does not exceed its acquisition price
+• Typically, a party to the transaction does not qualify to sign the Certification of Appraiser section.
+However, a person who sold, exchanged, or donated the property to the donor may sign the certification if the property is donated within two months of the date the donor acquired it, and the property’s appraised value does not exceed its acquisition price.

-• Any person employed by, married to or related to any of the above-named persons, or anyone whose relationship to any of those involved in the donation would cause a reasonable person to question the independence of the appraiser.
-Part III (Section B) of IRS Form 8283 lists persons who cannot be qualified appraisers
+• Any person employed by, married to, or related to any of the above individuals, or anyone whose relationship to any of those involved in the donation could lead a reasonable person to question the appraiser's independence.
+Part III (Section B) of IRS Form 8283 lists individuals who cannot be qualified appraisers.

-• An appraiser who appraises regularly for any person listed above and who does not perform a majority of his or her appraisals made during his or her tax year for other persons
+• An appraiser who regularly provides appraisals for any of the individuals listed above and who does not perform the majority of their appraisals for other clients during that tax year.

-• Understands that an intentionally false overstatement of the value of the property may subject him or her to the penalty for aiding and abetting an understatement of tax liability.
-The donor may be liable for a penalty for overstating the value of donated property
+It is important to understand that intentionally overstating the value of the property may subject the appraiser to penalties for aiding and abetting an understatement of tax liability.
+The donor may also be liable for penalties for overstating the value of donated property.

 USPAP - Uniform Standards of Professional Appraisal Practice